Thermal desorption

-Thermal desorption is an environmental remediation technology that utilizes heat to increase the volatility of contaminants such that they can be removed (separated) from the solid matrix (typically soil, sludge or filter cake).
+Thermal desorption is an environmental remediation technology that utilizes heat to increase the volatility of contaminants such that they can be removed (separated) from the solid matrix (typically soil, sludge or filter cake sediment).
 The volatilized contaminants are then either collected or thermally destroyed.
 A thermal desorption system therefore has two major components; the desorber itself and the offgas treatment system.